20 of the Greatest Speeches in History

 Pretoria, South Africa (1964)

-Instead of testifying, Nelson Mandela’s speech at his trial for alleged sabotage characterized the anti-apartheid movement and his reputation as a supporter of equality in South Africa.
-Before making his iconic conclusion, in which he declares that an equal and free state is “an ideal for which I am prepared to die,” he makes an argument for the validity of his purpose and clarifies his beliefs.
+Nelson Mandela’s trial speech for alleged sabotage underscored the anti-apartheid movement and his status as a champion of equality in South Africa.
+He defended his actions and clarified his beliefs before his famous conclusion, declaring an equal and free state as “an ideal for which I am prepared to die.”

-Although sentenced to life in prison, Mandela didn’t die there.
-For the next 27 years, he continued his advocacy from within prison walls until his release.
-He noted that the communists were South Africa’s only political group who had demonstrated a willingness to treat Africans as equals.
+Sentenced to life in prison, Mandela didn’t die there.
+Over the next 27 years, he continued his advocacy from behind prison walls until his release.
+He observed that the communists were the only political group in South Africa willing to treat Africans as equals.

 9. “Hope Speech” by Harvey Milk